-All of the written evidence, unless deemed offensive or inappropriate, which is submitted through this process will also be published on the Inquiry's website at some point, either during the Inquiry proceedings or when the Inquiry Report is issued.
+All of the written evidence, unless deemed offensive or inappropriate, which is submitted through this process will also be published on the Inquiry's website at

 The Inquiry team may wish to explore the evidence you have provided in more detail.
-They may wish to contact you following completion of this questionnaire to take a
+They may wish to contact you following completion of this questionnaire to take a statement from you, and you may be invited to give evidence at an oral hearing.
+However, not everyone who submits written evidence at this stage will be invited to provide more information, and participation at any oral hearings would be by invitation only.